mishka-group/mishka_installer/README.md

 present your desired input/output absolutely plugin oriented to your users and makes it possible for the developers to write their required applications beyond the core source code.

-**NOTICE: Do not use the master branch; this library is under heavy development.
-Expect version 0.1.0, and for using the new features, please wait until a new release is out.**
+> **NOTICE**: Do not use the master branch; this library is under heavy development.
+> Expect version 0.1.0, and for using the new features, please wait until a new release is out.

 ##### This library is divided into the following main sections: